latest news

 - Frederick Niecks, Chopin as a man and musician, London, New York, Novello, Ewer & Co.1888

-- Philips Classics, Great Pianists of the 20th Century: The Complete Edition, Polygram Records, 1997
+- Philips Classics, Great Pianists of the 20th Century: The Complete Edition (Part 1 and Part 2), Polygram Records, 1997

 - Jim Samson, Chopin and genre, Music Analysis, Vol. 8, No. 3, 1989